 A Serious Crisis

-There is a severe opioid crisis, and it is estimated that more than 115 people die from an overdose every day.
+There is a severe opioid crisis, and it is estimated that more than 115 people.
 When a person becomes addicted to opioids, they have a higher risk of an overdose.
 An opioid addiction is classified as compulsive use of these drugs.
 When an individual becomes addicted, it can become difficult to stop using these substances, and that drug usage can lead to significant consequences.